Nervous about the RD exam? Read these five things you should know before taking the test to become a registered dietitian nutritionist.

 But you’re scared, I understand.
 It doesn’t seem like just another test when it is standing between you and those coveted credentials after your name.
 How can this 125 question exam evaluate all you’ve learned over the last 5 years of your life?
 How can you even prepare when the subject matter is so broad?
 Why in the world do you need to know the proper counter height in a kitchen pantry workstation?!?!

-Take a deep breath, try to relax and keep these five things in mind before you head to the testing center.
+Take a deep breath, try to relax and keep these five things in mind before you take the RD exam to become a registered dietitian nutritionist.

 1. You’ve done all the work.